InceptionTime/GuildedRobloxVerification/README.md

 ## What permissions does the bot need?
-* Read
+* Read messages
-* Write
+* Send messages
-* Write private messages/replies
+* Send private messages
-* Delete messages (Deletes the users !verify message)
+* Manage messages (Deletes the users !verify message)
 * Update nicknames

 You can limit the read and write permissions to certain channel permissions or to the role permissions